Partial Groupoid Actions on Smooth Manifolds: Introduction

 This work is a starting point for the study of partial actions of Lie groupoids on smooth manifolds and it is structured as follows.
 After the introduction, we present in Section \ref{s2} the necessary background on groupoids, set-theoretical partial groupoid actions, and results on their globalizations that will be used in the rest of the paper.
 Moreover, given a groupoid $G$ we present the category ${\bf Pact}(G)$ of partial actions of $G,$ at the end of this section we present in Theorem \ref{th1} a proof that the globalization of a transitive partial groupoid action is isomorphic in ${\bf Pact}(G)$ to certain left coset action, this result extends \cite[Theorem 2.6]{Choi} for the case of partial action of groups on sets, (see Corollary \ref{ChoiLin}).
-Later, in Section \ref{s3} we introduce, in Definition \ref{def_partialaction}, the notion of smooth partial action of a Lie groupoid $G$ on a smooth manifold $M,$ and study in Lemma \ref{properties} and Propositions \ref{pro1} and \ref{differentiable_t} topological and smooth properties of its enveloping space $M_G.$ In general, the space $M_G$ is not Hausdorff, not even when $G$ is a group, and in \cite[Proposition 1.2]{AB}, the author presented a characterization for the enveloping space to be Hausdorff, this idea that was naturally extended to the partial groupoid setting in \cite[Corollary 4.5]{MP}, in this sense, we give in Theorem \ref{th2} necessary and sufficient conditions for that the smooth partial action to have smooth globalization.
-In our last Section, we deal with orbit maps and orbit equivalence spaces, where we show in Proposition \ref{globalrank} that any groupoid action has constant rank, a result that in Corollary \ref{lemma_orbit_stab} gives consequences on the manifold structure of the stabilizer and orbits of a smooth partial action, as a consequence we observe in Remark \ref{godis} that a graph open partial action $\alpha$ of $G$ has a smooth globalization acting on a non-necessarilly Hausdorff manifold, if and only if, the space $G_0$ is discrete, if moreover $\alpha$ is free and transitive criteria for its globalization is presented in Theorem \ref{thr1_smooth}.
-At the end of the work, we show in Theorem \ref{th3} and Corollary \ref{cf} that under the assumption that a graph open smooth partial action $\alpha$ of $G$ on $M$ to be free and proper, then there is exactly one differentiable structure on the quotient $M/G$ such that the quotient map $\pi_G : M \to M/G$ is a submersion, provided that either $\alpha$ has a smooth globalization or the orbit map $\alpha^x:G^x\to M$ has constant rank.
+Later, in Section \ref{s3} we introduce, in Definition \ref{def_partialaction}, the notion of smooth partial action of a Lie groupoid $G$ on a smooth manifold $M,$ and study in Lemma \ref{properties} and Propositions \ref{pro1} and \ref{differentiable_t} topological and smooth properties of its enveloping space $M_G.$ In general, the space $M_G$ is not Hausdorff, not even when $G$ is a group, and in \cite[Proposition 1.2]{AB}, the author presented a characterization for the enveloping space to be Hausdorff, this idea that was naturally extended to the partial groupoid setting in \cite[Corollary 4.5]{MP}, in this sense, we give in Theorem \ref{th2} necessary and sufficient conditions for the smooth partial action to have smooth globalization.
+In the first part of our last Section, we deal with orbit maps and orbit equivalence spaces.
+Here we show, in Proposition \ref{globalrank}, that any groupoid action has a constant rank, a result that gives consequences on the manifold structure of the stabilizer and orbits of a smooth partial action.
+Later we present, in Theorem \ref{thr1_smooth}, a criteria for the existence of a globalization of a free and transitive smooth partial action.
+At the end of the work, we show in Theorem \ref{th3} and Corollary \ref{cf} that under the assumption that a graph open smooth partial action $\alpha$ of $G$ on $M$ to be free and proper, then there is exactly one differentiable structure on the quotient $M/G$ such that the quotient map $\pi_G : M \to M/G$ is a submersion, provided that either $\alpha$ has a smooth globalization or the orbit map $\alpha^x:G^x\to M$ has a constant rank.